Military and Overseas Voters (UOCAVA)

 NOTE: When filling out the FPCA, be sure to accurately mark your status as a UOCAVA voter.
 If you indicate you are a U.S. citizen residing outside of the U.S. and it is uncertain whether you will return to the United States,

-you will receive a ballot with only Federal candidates.
+your vote will count only Federal candidates.
 If you indicate you intend to return at some point in the future,

-you will receive a ballot with Federal, State, and Local races.
+your vote will count for Federal, State, and Local races.